LorenzoLim/HomeBites/README.md

 * You can view all the cuisine listed or select which cuisines you want to view.

 * You can also view all the cooks so that you can see all the dishes that they created.

+# Setup

+* Run Bundle install to install all the gems

+* Run rails db:migrate to run all the migratations